hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step1-install.md

 The Helm CLI tool deploys charts to Kubernetes.
 A server side component can accept the chart and submit the YAML declarations to Kubernetes.
 The chart is a deployable unit that can be inspected, listed, updated and removed.

-This tutorial covers version 2.x of Helm with the server side component called Tiller.
-In the upcoming version 3.x the Tiller component has been removed.
+This scenario covers version 3.x of Helm.
+If you are using version 2.x, it's highly advisable to move to the recent version.

 Interact with Helm start with a command-line tool (CLI).
-Helm can be downloaded from https://github.com/kubernetes/helm/releases
+Helm can be installed from https://github.com/kubernetes/helm/releases

 `curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 | bash `{{execute}}